VideoCAD

 Focal length control type.
 For fixed focal length, changing focal length is locked for camera of this model.

-Angles of view of the lens.
-Angles of view are determined by VideoCAD, from camera sensor format and lens focal length.
+Calculated angles of view of the lens.
+Angles of view are determined by VideoCAD, from camera sensor size and lens focal length.

 Iris